 How far along the path to Financial Independence were you when you decided to cut back?

 That is a tricky question to answer because, as a single guy, I had periods where I worked full-time, long hours and then took months off and went backpacking.
 That was especially possible when I had the businesses spitting out a passive income… I could travel full-time and still make more than I was spending.
 When I got married and had kids, the FI equation changed somewhat, and I ramped up the hours again, but only for a few years.
 I had discovered that a ‘middle way’ works better for me than ‘all or nothing’.

 How long did it take you to coast to FI after you semi-retired?

-In the end, I think I stumbled into FI, only realising I was there in hindsight, but that would have been less than 5 years after semi-retiring.
+In the end, I think I stumbled into FI, only realising I was there in hindsight, but that would have been less than five years after semi-retiring.

 You used to own businesses and have investments as well.
 How has your strategy changed over time?

 What advice would you give someone on the path to FI?